dannyhng/hybrid-homelab-infrastructure/README.md

 ---
 # Engineering Challenges & Troubleshooting
 ### Challenge A: Physical Layer Legacy Configuration
-**Symptom:** The Docker host failed to communicate with the router despite correct vSwitch configurations in Proxmox. **Root Cause:** The physical Cisco switch port retained an ACL and VLAN configuration from a previous deployment, silently dropping traffic. **Resolution:** Performed a console wipe of the switch configuration.
-This reinforced the troubleshooting methodology of verifying Layer 1 connectivity before debugging upper-layer software stacks.
+**Symptom:** The Docker host couldn’t talk to the router even though the Proxmox vSwitch settings looked correct.
+**Root Cause:** A Cisco switch port still had old ACL and VLAN settings from a previous setup, quietly dropping traffic.
+**Resolution:** Cleared the switch configuration, restoring connectivity.
+This highlighted how important it is to confirm physical-layer settings before digging into higher-level issues.

 ### Challenge B: DNS Resolution Conflicts
+**Symptom:** Internal `.local` domains wouldn’t resolve, even though the host could reach everything by IP.
-**Symptom:** Internal domain resolution (`.local`) failed despite successful IP connectivity. **Root Cause:** A conflict between Ubuntu's `systemd-resolved`, the Tailscale daemon, and the AdGuard container all attempting to bind to Port 53. **Resolution:** Manually configured the Linux DNS priority order, forcing internal queries to the AdGuard resolver while allowing the host system to maintain upstream connectivity.
+**Root Cause:** Ubuntu’s systemd-resolved, Tailscale, and the AdGuard container were all trying to use Port 53, creating a DNS conflict.
+**Resolution:** Manually configured the Linux DNS priority order, forcing internal queries to the AdGuard resolver while allowing the host system to maintain upstream connectivity.

 ### Challenge C: PostgreSQL Database Deadlock (IAM Rollout)
-**Symptom:** The Authentik initialization process hung indefinitely during the first deployment. **Root Cause:** A race condition occurred where the server and worker processes attempted to write to the PostgreSQL database simultaneously during the initial blueprint application, causing a transaction deadlock. **Resolution:** Diagnosed the lock via container logs and implemented a staggered restart sequence to clear the race condition, successfully initializing the IdP.
+**Symptom:** The Authentik initialization process hung indefinitely during the first deployment.
+**Root Cause:** A race condition between the server and worker containers caused both to write to the PostgreSQL database at the same time, triggering a deadlock.
+**Resolution:** Found the issue through container logs and used a staggered restart to clear the lock, allowing Authentik to initialize properly

 # Automation (Ansible)
 To move away from manual "ClickOps," I implemented Ansible for configuration management.